 The council entered into a Public Private Partnership for the provision of school buildings, maintenance and other facilities.
 This agreement provides the council with 29 replacement or renovated secondary schools and one primary school.
 The provider is required to maintain these schools to a high standard.
 When the agreement ends in July 2030 the schools will be handed back to the council with a guarantee of no major maintenance requirements for a five year period.
 The council has also entered into a design, build, finance, maintain (DBFM) arrangement for the provision of school buildings, maintenance and other facilities.
-This arrangement provides the council with 2 replacement primary schools.
-The provider is required to maintain these schools to a high standard.
+This arrangement provides the council with 2 replacement ends in October 2043 the schools will be handed back to the council with a guarantee of no major maintenance requirements for a five year period.
 When the agreement ends in October 2043 the schools will be handed back to the council with a guarantee of no major maintenance requirements for a five year period.
 The value of the assets held under these schemes are £462.640 million (2021/22 £456.934 million).
 The in year movement of £5.706 million comprises of £12.412 million of additions and transfer in, an increase of £9.449 million from revaluations (including depreciation revaluations) less £16.155 million depreciation.
 Under the agreement the council is committed to paying the following sums (in cash terms at today's prices):